In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 The pricing in Flowkey is not complicated like other learning platforms with a lot of plans and confusing costs.
 The best thing is that you can access Flowkey for free.

-I swear.
-You can actually access Flowkey for free by simply signing up.
-The free version itself will give full access to 8 unique songs to practice, with added lessons.
+You can access Flowkey for free by simply signing up.
+The free version will give access to 8 unique songs to practice, with added lessons.

 Apart from that, if you are amazed by the platform or would want to learn and explore Flowkey even more.
 Flowkey has got you covered with their premium.